Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/losses.rst

                                               useful, e.g., for training of neural networks with linear outputs :doxy:`CrossEntropyIndependent`               Logarithmic likelihood function with
                                               additional independence assumptions
-:doxy:`NegativeClassificationLogLikelihood`   Logarithmic likelihood function interpreting a model with *C* outputs summing to one as
-                                              computing the conditional probability over *C* classes :doxy:`HingeLoss`			      Loss used in Maximum margin classification.
+:doxy:`HingeLoss`			      Loss used in Maximum margin classification.
 Binary and multiclass implemented.
 :doxy:`SquaredHingeLoss`		      Loss used in Maximum margin classification.
 It is the pointwise
 					      Square of the HingeLoss.
 It is differentiable everywhere.